tomalrussell/nismod_teaching_kit/docs/lecture_06/Lecture_6.4.md

----
-title: Mini-Lecture 6.4 -- Infrastructure strategies in practice
+# Mini-Lecture 6.4 -- Infrastructure strategies in practice
-keywords:
--   Strategy development
--   Uncertainties
--   Transparency
-authors:
--   Lena Fuldauer
----

 This mini-lecture introduces different case studies of sustainable infrastructure strategy development, the methods used to develop strategies in practice, and useful tools to transparently communicate and describe data quality and data sources.

-# Learning objectives
+Learning objectives

 - Describe an example of an infrastructure strategy in a sector of your choice in practice
 - Recall a method used to develop an infrastructure strategy in practice
 - Provide an example of a means by which to transparently communicate data quality in infrastructure strategy development.

-# Introduction to sector and cross-sectoral infrastructure strategies in practice
+## Introduction to sector and cross-sectoral infrastructure strategies in practice

 This mini-lecture will introduce sector and cross-sectoral infrastructure strategies in practice within strategic infrastructure